lqueryvg/ansible-tabinv/README.md

 Horizontally group your Ansible hosts.

 - dynamic inventory script
-- reads hosts from `tabinv.txt` in the current directory
+- reads hosts from `tabinv.txt` in the same directory as tabinv.py
 - one host per line
 - first field is a host
 - subsequent fields are groups which the host belongs to